yukino1024/Qingdao-Weather-Analysis/README.md

-# A small university course project for analyzing weather data in Qingdao, China.
+# A small course project for analyzing weather data in Qingdao, China.

 ## Overview
 This project demonstrates a basic data analysis workflow using Python: